eliben/go-sudoku/README.md

   by me.
 Contains additional functionality like generating _symmetrical_ Sudoku boards.

+  Note: generating hard-to-solve boards with a single solution is fairly difficult.
+The best way to do this in practice seems to be to generate a _large_ number of boards, sifting through them to find the hardest ones.
+  These boards can then be transformed in a myriad ways to retain the same difficulty but look and feel very different (through swapping rows and columns, rotations, and permuting the existing hint digits).
+Therefore, a single genuienly hard board can be replayed in many different ways.

 * `difficulty.go`: code to evaluate the difficulty of a given Sudoku puzzle;
   the approach was partially inspired by the paper "Sudoku Puzzles Generating: from Easy to Evil" by Xiang-Sun ZHANG's research group.